101 S. Parking Place

 Lake Jackson, TX 77566

-Although the building is currently closed you can still witness Alden Dow's mid-century style office located in downtown Lake Jackson.
+The Alden B. Dow Office Museum is now open.
+You can witness Alden Dow's mid-century style office located in downtown Lake Jackson.
 The distinctive shape of the window of the office has served as an icon of the city and is currently the museum's logo.

 Alden B. Dow Office Museum